 You will love my Chocolate and Cranberry Quick Bread with Cinnamon Glaze!
 It is my new favourite holiday quick bread.
 With a decadent, rich, full on chocolate flavour, sweet, sharp tangy cranberries and a bit of spice, it’s full of holiday flavours.
+It’s a great way to use up any cranberries that may be left over after Christmas.
 It’s also super moist and healthier than your average chocolate quick bread, due in part to a secret ingredient.

 Want to know the secret?